 Please follow the industry-standard formatting guidelines appropriate for the genre as well as the applicable guidelines below:

-Fiction: Short stories and self-contained novel excerpts in a literary style.
-Genre fiction will be considered only if it sustains literary merit (Up to 5,000 words)
+- Short stories and self-contained novel excerpts, 751 - 3,500 words.
+(Genre fiction will be considered only if it sustains literary merit.)

 Memoir and Creative Nonfiction: All memoir and creative nonfiction in traditional and experimental literary styles.
 No academic or scientific essays (Up to 5,000 words)